What Was The Official Language Of The Incas?

 The Quechuas - The Language of the Incas Khipus - The Language of the Incas

 The Secret Language of the Incas

-The Inca Empire’s official language was Quechua; however, many historians believed that the Dominant Class have their own secret languages.
+The Inca Empire's official language was Quechua; however, many historians believed that the Dominant Class had their own secret languages.
 This secret language is believed to be the Pukina or Puquina, a language spoken by the extinct civilization of Tiawanaku, who lived around Lake Titicaca.

-According to the myths of the origin of the Incas, the Lake Titicaca was the birth Place of the first Inca Called Manco Capac.
+According to the myths of the origin of the Incas, Lake Titicaca was the birth Place of the first Inca, Called Manco Capac.
 He and his wife, Mama Ocllo, were born in Lake Titicaca and traveled through the mountain until they arrived at the Valley of Cusco.
 They taught local farming techniques and architecture and became the most extensive South American empire leaders.

 Its believed that the Royal family, descendants of the Tiawanaku Culture, spoke the Pukina, and they used tas as a tool to dominate better the Quechua Nation.